What Scheme does my employee belong to?

 The SPPA will need to receive the completed form 4 months prior to the intended date of retirement.
 If the application is sent in later than the 4 months prior to retirement then it may affect your employee being paid their pension on time.
 If their pension is not paid on time then they will receive the arrears of their pension from their date of retirement.

-Please send the completed application form directly to us.
+Please send the completed application form to SPPA as soon as possible.

 Ill Health Retirement